TonyT504/conflict-resolution/README.md

 # conflict-resolution
-this a cool readme.
+this is a cool readme.
-this is my readme
+this is my readme, not yours
-its awesome
+its an awesome readme